 Hepatitis A virus (HAV) is a single-stranded RNA picornavirus.
 It is the most common cause of acute viral hepatitis and is particularly common among children and young adults.

 HAV spreads primarily by fecal-oral contact and thus may occur in areas of poor hygiene.
-Waterborne and food-borne epidemics occur, especially in developing countries.
+Waterborne and food-borne epidemics occur, especially in countries that do not have adequate and effective water treatment and sanitation facilities.
 Eating contaminated raw shellfish is sometimes responsible.
 Sporadic cases are also common, usually as a result of person-to-person contact.

 Fecal shedding of the virus occurs before symptoms develop and usually ceases a few days after symptoms begin; thus, infectivity often has already ceased when hepatitis becomes clinically evident.

 In children < 6 years old, 70% of hepatitis A infections are asymptomatic, and in children with symptoms, jaundice is rare.
-In contrast, most older children and adults have typical manifestations of viral hepatitis, including anorexia, malaise, fever, nausea, and vomiting; jaundice occurs in over 70%.
+In contrast, most older children and adults have typical manifestations of viral hepatitis Symptoms and Signs Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
+A nonspecific viral prodrome is followed... read more , including anorexia, malaise, fever, nausea, and vomiting; jaundice occurs in over 70%.

 If acute viral hepatitis is suspected, the following tests are done to screen for hepatitis viruses A, B, and C:

 If the IgM anti-HAV test is positive, acute hepatitis A is diagnosed.
-The IgG antibody to HAV (IgG anti-HAV) test is done (see table Hepatitis A Serology) to help distinguish acute from prior infection.
+The IgG antibody to HAV (IgG anti-HAV) test is done (see table Hepatitis A Serology Diagnosis ) to help distinguish acute from prior infection.
 A positive IgG anti-HAV test suggests prior HAV infection or acquired immunity.
 There is no further testing for hepatitis A.